-Hailing for Mark – Room is Not Required
+Hailing for Mark Room is Not Required when one boat has rights at a mark.

-Rule 18 (Mark-Room) begins to apply between two boats when the first one enters the zone at a mark, and it says the outside or clear astern boat must provide mark-room.
+Rule 18 (Mark-Room) begins to apply between two boats when the first one enters the zone at a mark.
+The rule says the outside or clear astern boat must provide mark-room.

-Note that rule 18 never requires an inside or clear ahead boat to make any kind of hail for mark-room.
+Note that rule 18 never requires an inside or clear ahead boat to make any kind of hail.

 There are only two rules in the rulebook that require a hail: 1) Rule 61.1(a) when you must hail ‘Protest’ to another boat, and 2) rule 20 when a boat must hail if she needs room to tack at an obstruction.